alyssafrndz/Flirtation-analysis/README.md

 The training data contains two columns— polarity and final_messages.
 The polarity was manually rated by humans (Thank you, Carson) and ranges between 0 = no flirtation and 1 = flirtation.
 The original dataset contained 3000 messages but rows with personal information was removed to protect privacy.

-The testing data does not contain a polarity score.
+The testing data is not included in this repository since the personal information was not removed.